A Records Management Plan sets out in detail an authority’s arrangements for managing its public records.

 Under the Public Records (Scotland) Act (PRSA), named public authorities must submit a Records Management Plan.

-This plan is closely scrutinised by the PRSA team.
-If the plan meets the criteria set out in the PRSA, the Keeper of the Records of Scotland (the Keeper) will agree the plan.
+We assess each plan.
+If the plan meets the criteria set out in the Act, the Keeper of the Records of Scotland will agree it.

 Resources